What is Shopify?

 In today’s world, social media apps like Facebook, Twitter, Pinterest, Instagram etc. are not just for finding friends and fun apps.

 By fully utilizing the potential of social media, especially Facebook.
-You not only increase the visibility of your brand but also build your brand, develop your sales channels and enhance your customer base and portfolio of products on Facebook.
+You’ll not only increase the visibility of your products but also build your brand, develop your sales channels and enhance your customer base and portfolio of products on Facebook.

 With Shopify, you can sell directly on your Facebook business page, using the Facebook sales channel.

 First of all, you need to have a Facebook page for your business and it should be different than that of your personal account.
-If you do not have one then to create one it is very simple.
+If you don’t have one don’t worry because they are quick and easy to setup.

-You should be the admin of your Facebook page and check that you are signed in before you start to create your page.
+Start by logging in to Facebook.
+Then go to business.facebook.com and follow the instructions there to create your page.
 After you have created the page, you need to add the Facebook sales channel to your Shopify account from the admin panel.
 Simply click on the sale channel tab and click Facebook sales channel.

 After adding the Facebook sales channel, connect to the Facebook account which you wish to be associated with Shopify for your online store.